KatiaVi/SmartFlashCards/README.md

 Smart FlashCards is a web application that lets you quickly create and practice virtual flashcards for language learning.
 It does so by automatically generating translations and pronunciation audio for the words/phrases the user wants to learn.
 Currently, Smart FlashCards supports over 10 languages (including Hindi, German, Japanese, Korean, Russian, Spanish and others).

 ## Motivation
 Quarantine resulted in me trying a lot of new things, including trying to learn Korean.
-While learning, I created regular flashcards to practice new vocab.
+To practice Korean vocab, I used regular flashcards.
 One thing that I wished I could do was also hear the correct pronunciation of the words when practicing, since Korean uses a different alphabet from English and has sounds that I wasn't yet used to.
-Queue Smart Flashcards!
+Cue Smart Flashcards!

 ## Who would use this?
 Interested language learners who want to learn the basic vocabulary of a new language.
 This is especially targetted for learners who: